percevalve/botany18_pycon/README.md

 ## Romuald

 Romuald is an improved version of Athanase.
 [Version that finished 2nd at the Botany tournament is here](http://botany18.pyconuk.org/bots/325/).
-You can [start play against him](http://botany18.pyconuk.org/play/human/325/) or [play against him letting him start](http://botany18.pyconuk.org/play/325/human/).
+You can [start play against him](http://botany18.pyconuk.org/play/human/325/) or [start playing against him letting him start](http://botany18.pyconuk.org/play/325/human/).

 Goal of Romuald was to set "consecutive" traps, meaning setting winning moves above each other and garanty victory.